 ** I never measure anything… so everything is “to taste”.

 The advantage to this is my chili never tastes the same.
 The disadvantage is… telling someone the recipe. :)

 Optional Items – these are not optional for me, I almost always add these now, in differing amounts.

 Collard Greens, Riced Cauliflower or Broccoli – I now almost always add one of these.

 I use chili with many different food combinations and I also vary the ingredients to suit the needs of the meals.

 1. Combining: Try cooking chili with eggs, fish, steak, hamburger …. the options are as varied as your tastes.
 When combining with a protein, I typically will “reduce” the chili by cooking out more of the moisture.

-So as you see…there are MANY uses for the Versatile Chili…. and they can be LOW CARB AND PRIMAL!!!!
+So as you see…there are MANY uses for the versatile low carb paleo CHILI!